mehulagg/gitlab/doc/user/group/index.md

 This will enable the domain-checking for all new users added to the group from this moment on.

+**Note:** Domain restrictions currently only apply to groups and do not prevent users from being added as members of projects owned by the restricted group.
+{: .note}

 #### Group file templates **(PREMIUM)**

 Group file templates allow you to share a set of templates for common file